-Connor Healy (pictured, in white suspenders) was born in County Sligo, Ireland in 1853, during the years of the Great Hunger.
+Connor Healy (pictured) was born in County Sligo, Ireland in 1853, during the years of the Great Hunger.
 He immigrated to Baltimore in 1872, and began a long career with the Baltimore and Ohio Railroad, where he began as a laborer, as many illiterate Irish did.

-he Healy family attended St. Martin’s Catholic Church.
+The Healy family attended St. Martin of Tours Catholic Church.
 Connor passed away on August 31, 1932 and was laid out at home.
 His funeral Mass was held at St. Martin’s, and Connor was buried at St. Peter’s Cemetery, where his father-in-law Isaac Hussey had been buried 49 years earlier.

 (Photos and information courtesy of Christine Balmert Marshall, his great-great granddaughter)